Marshall Orme Wilson: Personal life

 In the early 1880s, Wilson met and fell in love with Caroline Schermerhorn "Carrie" Astor and they endeavored to marry.
 As he was a son of a Southerner and Civil War profiteer, the Astors disapproved of the prospect.
 Reportedly, Carrie "starved herself into bulimia until her mother gave in and agreed to the marriage."

 On November 18, 1884, the couple wed at the Astor mansion.
 Carrie, a great-granddaughter of John Jacob Astor, was the youngest daughter of William Backhouse Astor Jr. and Caroline Schermerhorn Astor, leader of the 400.
 Among her siblings was brother Colonel John Jacob Astor IV, who died aboard the RMS Titanic.
-Together, Orme and Carrie had two sons; Marshall Orme Wilson Jr. in 1885—who was appointed United States Ambassador to Haiti by President Franklin D. Roosevelt in 1944—and Richard Thornton Wilson III in 1886.
+Together, Orme and Carrie had two sons: Marshall Orme Wilson Jr., born in 1885, and later appointed United States Ambassador to Haiti by President Franklin D. Roosevelt in 1944; and Richard Thornton Wilson III, born in 1886.

 Wilson died on April 1, 1926, in New York City.
-His funeral service was held at the Trinity Chapel on 25th Street and was officiated by Bishop William T. Manning where the choir of Trinity Church sang the hymns "Nearer, My God, to Thee."
+His funeral service was held at the Trinity Chapel on 25th Street, and was officiated by Bishop William T. Manning.
+The choir of Trinity Church sang the hymn "Nearer, My God, to Thee."
 He was buried at Woodlawn Cemetery in the Bronx.
 In his will, his wife received their residence and all of its belongings, and his sons inherited the residual estate, including the funds left by his father in trust for his sons, thereby avoiding Federal or State inheritance tax on the principal.